-Facts About The Low-Risk, Re-Operative Bariatric Surgery
+Study on Re-Operative Bariatric Surgery

-The patients with re-operative surgery had a rate of 0.14 percent of mortality during surgery with a rate of 0.26 percent at the one-year point after surgery.
-The differences in this analysis were also very nominal and seemed to indicate that a second surgery was no more dangerous than a first.
+The patients with re-operative surgery had a rate of 0.14 percent of mortality during surgery, with a rate of 0.26 percent at the one-year point after surgery.
+This analysis’s differences were also very nominal and seemed to indicate that a second surgery was no more dangerous than a first.

 These findings suggest that the original belief of bariatric surgery re-operative instances posed a great danger to patients over the first surgery.
 Dr. Sudan believes that a re-operative option for bariatric surgery patients is necessary and should be available to patients if there is little or no further danger over the first surgery.
 Many patients need re-operative surgery to fine-tune their first surgery and further their weight loss improvement.
 Also, there is a need for corrective surgeries to help make adjustments that might be necessary after the first surgery has been completed, and results are marked.